ChienChienChien/Material_Forecasting_System/README.md

 ## Purpose

-For the lowest-cost BOM to be successfully implemented, not only the [Lowest-Cost BOM Data and Decision Platform](https://github.com/ChienChienChien/BOM_Management_Platform/blob/main/README.md) must provide a stable data foundation, but also the lowest-cost BOM must be exactly executated in producting operation.
+Successfully implementing the lowest-cost BOM requires not only a reliable data foundation provided by the [Lowest-Cost BOM Data and Decision Platform](https://github.com/ChienChienChien/BOM_Management_Platform/blob/main/README.md), but also the operational readiness to execute the selected BOM during actual production.

-By integrating inventory, purchase orders, inbound deliveries, production plans, and BOM data, the project establishes a daily inventory forecast and tiered alerting mechanism for the next three months.
-This enables collaborate teams to expedite materials or adjust production plans in advance to meet the raw-material requirements of the lowest-cost BOM.
+By integrating inventory, purchase orders, inbound receipts, production plans, and BOM data, the project establishes daily inventory forecasts and tiered alerts for the next three months.
+This enables cross-functional teams to expedite materials or adjust production plans in advance, ensuring that the raw-material requirements of the lowest-cost BOM can be met.

 ## Outcomes